 Installing RootsMagic on a Mac

-This problem has since been resolved, as of March 2020.
-RootsMagic 7 and the Essentials version is good to go on the Mac.
-However, it still doesn’t run natively.
-The upcoming RootsMagic 8 will run directly on the Mac.
+This problem has since been resolved, as of March 2020, although it still doesn’t run natively.
+However, the upcoming RootsMagic 8 will run directly on the operating system.

 Step 1 – Open the application and create a new file